BlaqueDevs/se-assignment-day-4-software-project-management-Chills237/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?
 Market Size and Projections: Reports indicate that the global software development market is valued in the hundreds of billions of U.S. dollars, and is projected to continue rising

-Overall Growth: The software market is demonstrating robust growth, with projections indicating substantial expansion in the coming years.allenges?
+Overall Growth: The software market is demonstrating robust growth, with projections indicating substantial expansion in the coming years.

 Competitive Landscape
 Who are your major competitors?